joar/mediagoblin-init-scripts/README.rst

 Compatibility
 -------------

-The MediaGoblin init scripts are made compativle with `Debian's dependency-based boot sequence`_.
+These MediaGoblin init scripts are compatible with `Debian's dependency-based boot sequence`_.
 They use functions sourced from ``/lib/lsb/init-functions`` and are installed with ``insserv``.